-Ocean Breeze Park Track and Field Athletic Complex
+Ocean Breeze Park Track & Field Athletic Complex

 Ocean Breeze Park will soon boast a 135,000 square-foot, state-of-the-art indoor track and field facility.
 This $93 million athletic complex was funded by the City's PlaNYC initiative, with construction managed in coordination with the New York City Department of Design and Construction (DDC).
 Once open to the public in 2015, the facility will become a premier destination for athletic events, drawing competitors from around the region.
 The elite-level hydraulically-banked competition track will be able to be converted from eight to six lanes, can incline up to 4.5 feet, and will have commanding views of the nearby Verrazano-Narrows Bridge and even the Freedom Tower in lower Manhattan.
 A warm-up area will feature fitness and cardio rooms and a covered parking lot will accommodate 160 cars.
 NYC Parks worked with track and field professionals and community groups throughout the planning process and continues to work with local partners to explore youth and adult programming opportunities